JY-SHENNNN/CASA0018-CoinClassification/Assessment/Report/README.md

 </div>

 During the model optimization process, various parameters were adjusted to achieve the best performance for MobileNetV2 (96x96, 0.35).
 Experimental results are shown in Fig. 7.
 Using 64 neurons led to significantly faster training than 128 neurons, while maintaining the same accuracy of 81.8%.
-Based on early tests, the number of epochs was fine-tuned starting from 60.
 Results indicated that 60 epochs were sufficient, as more epochs only slightly reduced the loss but introduced a higher risk of overfitting.

-Although Edge Impulse does not support full training accuracy or loss curve visualization, I evaluated model performance using the confusion matrix and data explorer tools.
+Although Edge Impulse does not support full training accuracy curve visualization, I evaluated model performance using the confusion matrix and data explorer tools.
 These tools provided detailed insights into misclassifications and class-wise performance, which helped verify the model's learning behavior and generalization capability.
 To further ensure the model did not overfit, I continuously monitored the gap between training and test accuracy throughout the training process.
 A significant drop in test accuracy compared to training accuracy suggested overfitting, which prompted adjustments to the model parameters.
 On the other hand, when the test accuracy exceeded the training accuracy, it indicated either the effect of strong regularization or a limited training dataset, leading to the decision to expand the dataset in order to improve generalization.

-Specifically, dropout, layer freezing, and callback settings were alterned under "expert mode".
+Specifically, the parameters were alterned under "expert mode".
 A ModelCheckpoint callback was implemented to save the best-performing model based on validation accuracy.
 In addition, the script adopted a modular and well-organized callback structure, making it easier to manage and test different configurations.
 The dropout rate of 0.3 yielded the best results, improving accuracy by 3%.
-In transfer learning, freezing 35% of base layers significantly outperformed the 50% freeze ratio, which caused a 3–7% drop in accuracy.
+Freezing 35% of base layers significantly outperformed the 50% freeze ratio, which caused a 3–7% drop in accuracy.
 The patience setting for early stopping was also crucial.
-A patience value of 8 achieved the best balance with 85% accuracy, while smaller values like 3–5 limited performance to 78.8%.
+A patience value of 8 achieved the best balance with 85% accuracy.
 Altogether, the configuration of 64 neurons, 0.3 dropout rate, 35% freeze ratio, and patience of 8 offered the best balance of accuracy and efficiency.
 Training was stopped when the accuracy gap narrowed to an acceptable range, signaling a well-balanced and robust model.

 ---
 ## Results and Observations